-Our first two entries are new and especially for you: The collected MUF blog posts categorized for teachers and librarians!
+Our first two entries are especially for you: The collected MUF blog posts categorized for teachers and librarians!
 The rest of this page is organized alphabetically by the following categories to help you find resources quickly: Author visits, Author websites with discussion/activity guides, Blogs for middle-grade reading/writing, Book clubs, Book lists, and General resources for teaching and literature.

-New!
-MUF Posts for Teachers and MUF Posts for Librarians: We’ve captured the posts that are categorized for teachers and/or librarians in one convenient place.
+We’ve captured the posts that are categorized for teachers and/or librarians in one convenient place.
 The posts are organized by date, so “drop on by” any time to see what we’ve written with you in mind.

 Most middle-grade authors and many illustrators love to visit schools and libraries.
 Check their websites or their publishers’ sites for contact information.
 For a searchable list of authors and illustrators by region, check out The Society for Children’s Book Writers and Illustrators.

 General Tips for a successful author/illustrator visit: Few experiences generate more reading and writing excitement than having a real live author interact with your students…. (read more)

 MUF Posts on author visits: We’ve offered a great series of posts about author visits here at the Mixed-Up Files: